Lizabeth Belli, MA

 About Me

-I’m Lizabeth Belli, MA (AMFT #139514), a therapist based in Los Angeles offering somatic, humanistic, trauma-informed therapy online across California.
-I support women, teens, and adults navigating grief, anxiety, identity, and life transitions — at your pace, with care.
+I’m Lizabeth Belli, MA (AMFT #139514), a therapist based in Los Angeles offering somatic, trauma-informed, and relational therapy to individuals across California.
+I support women navigating anxiety, relational stress, grief, identity shifts, and life transitions — at your pace, with care.

 My Path

 I’ve always been drawn to the ways people express meaning — through art, story, and connection.
-My career first began in the Bay Area art world, where I worked alongside artists and creatives exploring culture and identity.
-But during that time, I also found myself struggling — feeling untethered and disconnected from my own sense of purpose.
-That personal reckoning led me toward therapy, mindfulness, and eventually this work: helping others find their way home to themselves.
+I began my career in the Bay Area art world, working alongside artists and creatives exploring culture and identity.

 What Grounds Me